spotgamma/stream-demo/README.md

 const BLOCK_MASK: u32    = 0b000010000000; // 0x080 - 1 = is a block trade
 const SPREAD_MASK: u32   = 0b000100000000; // 0x100 - 1 = is part of a spread leg
 ```

-## Streams
-Currently we support two separate streams of HIRO events: **Filtered** and **Absolute**.
-**Filtered**: Runs a proprietary filter on options ***Time and Sale*** events and forms an opinion what "side" the transaction was on as reflected in positive or negative sign of the delta value.

-**Absolute**: Filters nothing and lets all **TnS** events through.
-An absolute value is applied to all options greeks to reflect that we are taking no opinion on the "side" in relation to a market maker.